Global perspective and respect for diversity

 We support career planning that is based on the assumption of mutual confirmation by both the employee and the Company, and aim to create workplaces that promote a healthy work-life balance.

 We are enhancing our systems so that employees can work in ways that suit their individual circumstances, by providing childcare leave, nursing care leave, and family illness leave, as well as systems such as flexible work time, short working hours, and the rehiring of employees who resigned to accompany their spouse on overseas postings.
 We are also working to support employees raising children through “Wai-Wai Land,” an in-house childcare facility providing broad-based support for both “work and family.”
 In 2016, we expanded the size of this facility and increased the number of children who can be accepted.
-In addition, certain consolidated subsidiaries have introduced programs allowing employees to work from home.
+Starting in April 2020, we have given our employees at the headquarters an option to work from home, which had been available to employees at some of our subsidiaries.
+Going forward, we will identify issues and develop countermeasures to be fully implemented from 2021.

 |Child care leave||Employees may take leave until the child’s second birthday.|